JulianAssmann/flutter_background/README.md

 you can stop the background execution of the app.
 You must call `FlutterBackground.initialize()` before calling `FlutterBackground.disbleBackgroundExecution()`.

+### Notes

+The plugin is currently hard-coded to load the icon for the foreground service notification from a drawable resource with the identifier `ic_launcher`.
+So if you want to change the logo for the notification, you have to change this resource.
+I'm planning to allow for custom resource names.

 ## Example

 The example is a TCP chat app: It can connect to a TCP server and send and receive messages.
 The user is notified about incoming messages by notifications created with the plugin [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications).